-The medical preceptorship (one credit, graded P/N) provides students the opportunity to shadow a physician for one academic term.
-During one quarter, students shadow their preceptor for a minimum of 27 hours, and are permitted to shadow as many hours as possible.
+The medical preceptorship (one credit, graded P/N) provides students with the opportunity to shadow a physician for one academic term.
+While participating, students shadow their physician preceptor for a minimum of 27 hours, and are permitted to shadow as many hours as they can.

 The preceptorship is competitive, and applicants should meet the following criteria:

-- Junior or Senior class standing (favor is given to students applying or graduating within the next year.)
+- Junior or Senior class standing (preference is given to students applying and/or graduating within the next year.)

 - Completion of sophomore level pre-medical coursework (general biology, general and organic chemistry)

 - This experience is intended for students with minimal or no previous shadowing experience.

 If you do not meet all of these criteria, you are encouraged to wait to apply.